Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Convex Reformulation and Algorithmic Design

 \begin{proposition} [\citealt{feng2018supply}] Under Assumption \ref{assumption:reformulation}(a)(b), problem \eqref{eqn:trans-model-2-extension} has the same objective value as problem \eqref{problem:math_original_extension} via the variable change, i.e., $F(x)=G(g(x)),~\forall x\in \mathcal{X}$ and $G(u)=F(g^{-1}(u)),~\forall u\in \mathcal{U}$.
 Additionally, if Assumption \ref{assumption:reformulation}(c) holds and $f$ is convex (component-wise convex) in $x\in\mathcal{X}$, then $G$ is convex (component-wise convex) in $u\in\mathcal{U}$. \end{proposition} The proposition shows that for convex $f$, the reformulated problem $\min_{u\in\mathcal{U}} G(u)$ is a convex optimization problem under certain conditions. \citet{feng2018supply} demonstrated the proof of the proposition when dimension $d=1$.
-Since the random vector $\xi$ is component-wise independent, the proof of the one-dimensional case can be extended to the high-dimensional setting, following Theorem 7.A.8 and Theorem 7.A.24 in \cite{shaked2007stochastic} for convex $f$ and component-wise convex $f$, respectively. }
+Since the random vector $\xi$ is component-wise independent, the proof of the one-dimensional case can be extended to the high-dimensional setting, following Theorem 7.A.8 and Theorem 7.A.24 in \cite{shaked2007stochastic} for convex $f$ and component-wise convex $f$, respectively.
+In addition, we make the following technical assumptions. }